The shocking history of the espionage and infiltration of American media during WWI and the man who exposed it. A man who was not who he seemed...

-In The Imposter’s War, investigative journalist Mark Arsenault, unearths the truth about Rathom’s origins and revisits a surreal and too-little-known passage in American history that holds lessons for today.
+In The Imposter’s War, Mark Arsenault unearths the truth about Rathom’s origins and revisits a surreal and too-little-known passage in American history that reverbrates today.

-Arsenault, who was also a lead writer for the Boston Globe’s Pulitzer Prize-winning coverage of the Boston Marathon bombing, tracks the rise and fall of this enigmatic figure, while providing the rich and fascinating context of Germany’s acts of subterfuge and the early years of World War I. In our own era of conspiracy theories and fake news, compounded with very real cover ups and threats to democracy, The Imposter's War is a riveting and spellbinding narrative of flawed man who nevertheless changed the course of history.
+Arsenault tracks the rise and fall of this enigmatic figure, while providing the rich and fascinating context of Germany’s acts of subterfuge and the early years of World War I. The Imposter's War is a riveting and spellbinding narrative a flawed man who nevertheless changed the course of history.